pattonsgirl/CEG3120/Projects/Project1/README.md

    - Add a routing table rule that sends traffic to destinations external to your subnet CIDR block to your internet gateway
 5. Create a **Security Group**
    - Tag the "Name" with "YOURLASTNAME-sg"
-   - Allow SSH for a set of trusted networks including:
+   - Allow SSH for a set of trusted source networks including:
      - Your home / where you usually connect to your instances from
      - Wright State (addresses in CIDR block 130.108.0.0/16)
      - Instances within the VPC
    - Attach it to your VPC
-   - Image should include your Inbound rules
+   - Make sure screenshot includes content of the Inbound rules
 6. Modify or create a **Network ACL**
    - Tag the "Name" with "YOURLASTNAME-ncal"
    - Affirm association or associate resource with the subnet
    - Deny outbound connections to any port on [wttr.in](https://wttr.in/)
 7. Identify OR create a **Key Pair**
    - Document how the public and private keys of a key pair are stored.
-   - Image should be which Key Pair you are using.
 8. Reserve an **Elastic IP address**.
    - Tag the "Name" with "YOURLASTNAME-EIP".
+   - Document the difference between an Elastic IP and a Public IP.

-## Part 2 - EC2 instances
+## Part 2 - EC2 Instance Creation

 This part will focus on configuring an instance in your VPC.